 If you believe that you have been, or are likely to be, the victim of fraud (for example, if you think that someone is misusing your identity to apply for credit) you have a right to ask a CRB not to use or disclose your credit reporting information.
 You should contact the relevant CRB directly to ask.
 If you make such a request, a CRB will not disclose information about you for 21 days.
 You can request an extension to this period if you believe you are still, or still likely to be, a victim of fraud.

 How can you access or correct your personal information and credit reporting information, or make a privacy complaint?

 You have the right to ask for access to, or correction of, personal information and credit reporting information that we hold about you.
-However, we may limit your access if access would disclose personal information about another person, or where it would disclose commercially sensitive information.
-You also have the right to make a complaint if you believe that we have not complied with the Privacy Laws in relation to your information.
+However, we may limit your access in certain circumstances, such as if access would have an unreasonable impact on the privacy of another person, or where it would reveal evaluative information generated in connection with a commercially sensitive decision-making process.
+You also have the right to make a complaint if you believe that we have not complied with applicable privacy laws or regulations, Australian Privacy Principles (“APP”), or, where a code binds us such as a registered Credit Reporting code, or an APP code, in relation to your information.

-To obtain access, correct your information, make a complaint or inquire about your rights, please contact us in writing using the contact details provided below.
-We will acknowledge any complaints in writing as soon as practicable, and to respond to any complaints or inquiries within 30 days.
-We may need to consult with a CRB or another credit provider to do so.
+To obtain access to, or correct the personal information and credit reporting information we hold about you, or to otherwise make a complaint or inquire about your rights, please contact us in writing using the contact details provided below.
+We will acknowledge any complaints in writing as soon as practicable, and will aim to respond to any complaints or inquiries within 30 days.
+Where credit reporting information is involved, we may need to consult with a CRB or another credit provider to do so.
 If we need more than 30 days to resolve your complaint, we will advise you of the reasons for the delay and ask for your consent to extend this day period.